wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 - `contact.pointOfContact`: your organization's point of contact information

 !!! tip
     The configuration is based on the YAML format.
-Ensure your config is propertly indented (4 spaces).
+Consult the [YAML cheatsheet](../cheatsheets/yaml.md) for more information.

 !!! tip
     Ensure that bbox values are correctly signed (for example, use the minus sign [`-`] for southern or western hemispheres.

-## Publishing discovery metadata
+## Publishing dataset discovery metadata

 Run the following command to publish your discovery metadata: